|Ed's Process Control Training Resources.All weld Programs.||

 For info.
 E Craig.
 828 337 2695.
 E-Mail email@example.com.

 PROCESS CONTROL - BEST PRACTICE TRAINING AUTO - TRUCK INDUSTRY:

 E-Mail.
-Ed I wanted to send update about that
+Craig, I wanted to send update about that E-Town, DANA plant

 A grateful engineer, and a grateful DANA Corporation.

 Note The DANA corporation is a tier one supplier and a world leader in the supply of drive line products such as frames, axles, drive shafts, and transmissions for light- and heavy-duty vehicles.
 DANA employs approximately 22,500 people in 26 countries and in 2010 had sales of $6.1 billion.

 WELD PROCESS CONTROL TRAINING FOR ANY WELD SHOP USING MIG - FCAW.